cakephp/docs/en/development/rest.rst

 Custom REST Routing
 ===================

-If the default routes created by mapResources() don't work for you, use the Router::connect() method to define a custom set of REST routes.
+If the default routes created by :php:meth:`Router::mapResources()` don't work for you, use the :php:meth:`Router::connect()` method to define a custom set of REST routes.
 The connect() method allows you to define a number of different options for a given URL.
 The first parameter is the URL itself, and the second parameter allows you to supply those